metablaster/WindowsFirewallRuleset/README.md

 # I don't have Windows 10 or Windows Server

-By default this project is tested and designed for most recent Windows/Servers and that is known to work, making use of it on older systems requires a bit of work.
+By default this project is tested and designed for most recent Windows/Servers and that is known to work, making use of it on older systems requires additional work.

 The plan is to expand this project to manage [nftables](https://en.wikipedia.org/wiki/Nftables) firewall on linux and other systems, but not anytime soon.